ryanhanwu/dotfiles/README.md

 #dotfiles

-These are dot-files and basic configs of my development machine(Mac), feel free to take do whatever you want.
+These are dot-files and basic configs of my development machine(Mac), feel free to take and do whatever you want.

 ### My dotfiles

-Run this command under this repo to initialize default shell
+Checkout this repository and run following command to initialize default config

 ```
 sh init.sh
 ```

-### Package management
+### Package Management Installation
 ----
 #### HomeBrew
 [http://brew.sh/](http://brew.sh/)